joshuaeckroth/cse230-website/homework/homework-3.markdown

 LIFE is an organism that lives in a discrete, two-dimensional world.
 While this world is actually unlimited, we don't have that luxury, so we restrict the array to 80 characters wide by 22 character positions high.
 If you have access to a larger screen, by all means use it.
+It is your choice to make the edges "wrap around" or not.

 This world is an array with each cell capable of holding one LIFE cell.
 Generations mark the passing of time.
 Each generation brings births and deaths to the LIFE community.
 The births and deaths follow the following set of rules.

 * We define each cell to have eight *neighbor* cells.
 The neighbors of a cell are the cells directly above, below, to the right, to the left, diagonally above to the right and left, and diagonally below to the right and left.
+Be careful when checking for neighbors on the edges; you can decide whether an edge cell has alive or dead neighbors beyond the edge.

 * If an occupied cell has zero or one neighbors, it dies of *loneliness*.
 If an occupied cell has more than three neighbors, it dies of *overcrowding*.

 * If an empty cell has exactly three occupied neighbor cells, there is a *birth* of a new cell to replace the empty cell.

 * Births and deaths are instantaneous and occur at the changes of generation.
 A cell dying for whatever reason may help cause birth, but a new born cell cannot resurrect a cell that is dying, nor will a cell's death prevent the death of another, say, by reducing the local population.

 *Notes:* Some configurations grow from relatively small starting configurations.
 Others move across the region.
 It is recommended that for text output you use a rectangular array of `char` with 80 columns and 22 rows to store the LIFE world's successive generations.
 Use an asterisk `*` to indicate a living cell, and use a blank (space) to indicate an empty (or dead) cell.
-If you have a screen with more rows than that, by all means make use of the whole screen.

 Examples: